-If you have any questions, post your question on the Alt-Text Q&A
+If you have any questions about images, post your question on the Alt-Text Q&A. If you have any questions about formatting, post your question on the Production Q&A

 Archive Q&A

 Q: For children's books, they don't normally have chapters, so we have to "divide each page into page numbers that match the original pages".
 For my book, Weekend Dad, when I look at the e-reader, the original pages don't have page numbers.
 How do I create headings with page numbers that match original pages, if the original pages do not have page numbers?
 Sorry if this question is weird and confusing.